-- Determine the amount of radioactive substance remaining after an amount of time (mathematically and visually with a table)
+- I can determine the amount of radioactive substance remaining after an amount of time (mathematically and visually with a table)

-- Determine the amount of radioactive substance remaining after a number of half lives (mathematically and visually with a table)
+- I can determine the amount of radioactive substance remaining after a number of half lives (mathematically and visually with a table)

 Half Life of Common Radioactive Isotopes